mas-bandwidth/netcode/STANDARD.md

 If the client wishes to disconnect from the server, it sends a number of redundant _connection disconnect packets_ before transitioning to _disconnected_.

+## Server-Side Connection Process

-## Server-Side Overview
+### Server-Side Overview

-The dedicated server should be on a publicly accessible IP address and port, without NAT.
+The dedicated server must be on a publicly accessible IP address and port.

 The server manages a set of n client slots, where each slot from [0,n-1] represents room for one connected client.
-The standard does not specify the maximum number of client slots supported by servers, so you may set this to any number you wish, provided the implementation can support that many connected clients efficiently.

-The server listens on a single UDP socket bound to a specific port.
-Using this one UDP socket the server multiplexes and demultiplexes packets according to source IP address, negotiates connection requests from potential clients, assigns potential clients to slots, and detects when a connected client disconnects or times out.

-## Server-Side Connection Process
+The maximum number of client slots per-server is implementation specific.
+Typical uses cases are expected in the range of [2,64] but the reference implementation supports up to 256 clients per-server.
+You may support more clients per-server if your implementation is able to handle them efficiently.

+### Processing Connection Requests

-The server follows these basic rules when processing connection requests:
+The server follows these strict rules when processing connection requests:

 1. Clients must have a valid connect token to connect.
-2. Respond to a client only when necessary.
-Ignore malformed requests.
+2. Respond to a client only when absolutely necessary.
-3. Reject an malformed request as soon as possible, with the minimum amount of work.
+3. Ignore malformed request as soon as possible, with the minimum amount of work.
 4. Make sure any response packet is smaller than the request packet to avoid DDoS amplification.

 When a server receives a connection request packet from a client it contains the following data: